eternagame/eternagame.org/README.md

 ```

 ## Contributing
-Because of the structure of the project, we currently don't work with Github's issues, but rather [trello](https://trello.com/b/T3nDTm0B/eterna-refresh-site-rewrite).
+Because of the structure of the project, we currently work with [trello](https://trello.com/b/T3nDTm0B/eterna-refresh-site-rewrite) instead of github issues.
 If you want to contribute, please join the [Eterna player-development slack](https://join.slack.com/t/eternaplayerdev/shared_invite/enQtODk1Njk0MTQxMDQ2LWFmZjFhNDMwM2NlNjkyMzYxZDNjOTNiNzhhNTY0MDcxNWNlOWE4YjkyZmQzZWY1YmEzZmFlMmU5NWM0MWFjZjM), where we can coordinate working on the project.